Nyerguds/MobiusMapEditor/README.md

 Right now, I'm not really looking into making this a joint project.
 Specific bug reports and suggestions are always welcome though, but post them as issues.

+## Download

+Github can be a bit tricky to nagivate, but you can find the latest releases in the right-hand sidebar, under **Releases**.
+Once there, scroll past the changes list, and download the first .zip file in the list.
+[Click here](https://github.com/Nyerguds/MobiusMapEditor/releases/latest/) to go straight to the latest release.

 ## Installation

 **DO NOT unpack this in the C&C Remastered Collection's install folder.** It is absolutely unnecessary to overwrite any files of the installed game.